github/codeql/docs/language/learn-ql/writing-queries/debugging-queries.rst

 Query writing: common performance issues
 ========================================

-This topic offers some simple tips on how to avoid commons problems that can affect the performance of your queries.
+This topic offers some simple tips on how to avoid common problems that can affect the performance of your queries.
 Before reading the tips below, it is worth reiterating a few important points about CodeQL and the QL language:

 - CodeQL `predicates <https://help.semmle.com/QL/ql-handbook/predicates.html>`__ and `classes <https://help.semmle.com/QL/ql-handbook/types.html#classes>`__ are evaluated to database `tables <https://en.wikipedia.org/wiki/Table_(database)>`__.
 Large predicates generate large tables with many rows, and are therefore expensive to compute.